ColineBoonman/MacroClimaticShifts/README.md

   - 4.Figures.nomaps.R
   - 5.Numbers.Figures.DiscussionSection.R

+- In the Data folder, you can find the following files:
+	- Current_kg2_zonalHist_pointsBuffered1000m_spaggr.fst, which can  be opened in R using the fst package.
+In this file, you can find the species precenses over the 32 different climate zones.
+	- ClimateRefugia.txt, where all species information can be found for the original framework.
+The file is saved with comma seperator, dot decimal, including header.
-- All species information can be found in ClimateRefugia.txt for the original framework, and in ClimateRefugia_NonAnalogue.txt for the non-analogue framework.
-Each row (n=32,094) is a species and each column (n=29) contains different information.
+	- ClimateRefugia_NonAnalogue.txt, where all species information can be found for the non-analogue framework.
+The file is saved with comma seperator, dot decimal, including header.
+ - For the latter two documents, each row (n=32,094) is a species and each column (n=29) contains different information.
 The word 'lost' indicates exposure to macroclimatic shifts under the future climate change scenario indicated in the name ssp126 stands for greenhouse gas emission scenario SSP1 RCP2.6, ssp370 stands for greenhouse gas emission scenario SSP3 RCP7.0, ssp585 stands for greenhouse gas emission scenario SSP5 RCP8.5.
-  - The files are saved with comma seperator, dot decimal, including header.
   - Columns names and units:
     - 1.'species' species names, bound by _
     - 2.'suitable_climate_InRange_m2' species range (already excluding water, urban, and unsuitable climate zones), with the unit m2 (to convert to km2, divide the EOO by 1,000,000)